1956 Tipperary Senior Hurling Championship

-The 1956 Tipperary Senior Hurling Championship was the 66th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1956 Tipperary Senior Hurling Championship was the 65th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 9 September to 30 September 1956.

 Thurles Sarsfields were the defending champions.

-On 30 September 1956, Thurles Sarsfields won the championship after a 3–08 to 1–04 defeat of Lorrha in the final at Thurles Sportsfield.
-It was their 19th championship title overall and their second title in succession.
+The final was played on 30 September 1956 at Thurles Sportsfield, between Thurles Sarsfields and Lorrha, in what was their first ever meeting in the final.
+Thurles Sarsfields won the match by 3–07 to 1–04 to claim their 19th championship title overall and a second consecutive title.